ace-teknologi/eastgardens/README.md

 control.
 Also, lambda@edge functions are really difficult to delete, so be patient if you update the module.

+## AWS Provider

+Don't forget to pass in an AWS provider that is in us-east-1.

 ## Usage

 ### Basic use case - redirect www to the apex of your domain